msalemor/assistants-api-dev-training/README.md

 EMAIL_URI="https://<NAME>.logic.azure.com:443/workflows/4a558b29ee16449587bde0e0ed4a1bfb/triggers/manual/paths/invoke?api-version=2016-10-01&sp=%2Ftriggers%2Fmanual%2Frun&sv=1.0&sig=<SIGNATURE>"
 ```

-- Open the notebook you want to test, and hit `Play`.
+- Open the notebook you want to run and hit `Play`.

+> Note: Emailing is implemented a Logic Apps that hits an HTTP trigger.
+The assistant should throw an error if you don't have this, but the demo should continue to run.

 ## Overview

-The Assistants API allows you to build AI Assistant in your own applications.
+The Assistants API allows you to build AI Assistant in your applications.
 An Assistant has instructions and can leverage models, tools, and knowledge to respond to user queries.

 ## Objective